Our Debt Free Family

 Specifically, when it comes to spelling out your financial goals, I suggest completing the following steps:

-2. Review the checklist for a strong financial plan.
+- Review your checklist for a strong financial plan.
 Any areas that are missing should be included in your financial goals.

 When determining what your goals are in any area of your life, the clearer that you can become about what success looks and feels like, the more motivated you will be to achieve your goals.